Band Stop Filter: Definition, Types, Applications, Design Considerations

 Active band stop filters are electronic circuits that utilize active components such as transistors or operational amplifiers to achieve the desired frequency rejection.
 These filters are capable of providing high levels of attenuation and can be easily adjusted to target specific frequencies.

 One common active band stop filter is the active twin-T notch filter.
 This filter consists of two T-shaped RC networks connected in parallel.
 By properly selecting the resistor and capacitor values, the twin-T notch filter can effectively suppress a specific frequency range.
-It is widely used in audio signal processing applications to eliminate unwanted noise or hum.
+It is widely used in audio signal processing to eliminate unwanted noise or hum.

 Another popular active band stop filter is the multiple feedback notch filter.
 This filter employs a combination of resistors, capacitors, and operational amplifiers to create a deep notch in the frequency response curve.
 The multiple feedback notch filter offers precise control over the notch frequency and provides excellent rejection of unwanted signals in radio frequency interference (RFI) suppression .